Jyothi-Raju122/FitPro-Gym/README.md

 SELECT
 	visit_date,
 	count(*)
+FROM
-FROM visits
+	visits
-GROUP BY visit_date
+GROUP BY 1
-ORDER BY visit_date;
+ORDER BY 1;
 ```

 10. Count members by status (e.g., Active or Cancelled).